yeti-switch/doc/docs/en/yeti-ui.rst

         Template for generation of PDF invoices for customer.
         (Templates can be configured at *Billing->Invoice templates*) Sent invoices to
-        Contacts list to send generated invoices
+        Contacts list to send invoices that were generated.
     Timezone
-        Timezone which will be used for invoices generation and statistics for this account
+        Timezone which will be used for invoices generation and statistics for this account.

 Initial balance for newly created account is always zero.
 Balance can be changed as result of calls billing or new payments.